Azure-Samples/azuresandbox/README.md

 * Configuration management
   * *Terraform*
     * For simplicity, these configurations store [State](https://www.terraform.io/language/state) in a local file named `terraform.tfstate`.
 For production use, state should be managed in a secure, encrypted [Backend](https://www.terraform.io/language/state/backends) such as [azurerm](https://www.terraform.io/language/settings/backends/azurerm).
     * There is a [known issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/2977) that causes Terraform plan or apply operations to fail after provisioning an Azure Files share behind a private endpoint.
-If this is blocking you from applying changes you can [Target Resources](https://developer.hashicorp.com/terraform/tutorials/state/resource-targeting) to work around it.
+If this is causing plan or apply operations to fail you can either whitelist the IP address of the client environment on the storage account firewall or use [Target Resources](https://developer.hashicorp.com/terraform/tutorials/state/resource-targeting) to work around it.
   * *Windows Server*: This configuration uses [Azure Automation State Configuration (DSC)](https://learn.microsoft.com/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Automanage Machine Configuration](https://learn.microsoft.com/azure/governance/machine-configuration/overview).
 This configuration will be updated to the new implementation in a future release.
     * *configure-automation.ps1*: The performance of this script could be improved by using multi-threading to run Azure Automation operations in parallel.
     * There is a known issue with the automated installation of MySQL Workbench using the [mysql.workbench](https://community.chocolatey.org/packages/mysql.workbench) Chocolatey package.
 DSC reports compliance for `cChocoPackageInstaller` > `MySQLWorkbench`, however the package itself has a bad download link and fails to install.
 The issue has been reported to the package publishers with a request to update the package.
 In the meantime, MySQL Workbench must be installed manually.